microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 ## What you accomplished

-1. You have created an Azure Database for PostgreSQL.
 1. You have verified you can access the PostgreSQL database.
 1. You have loaded the data for the application into your PostgreSQL database.
 1. You have migrated the web application to use the PostgreSQL database.